-The Building Resilience report, released in November 2013, noted that between 1980 and 2012, disaster-related losses amounted to $3.8 billion worldwide.
-Some 87 percent of these reported disasters (18,200 events), 74 percent of losses ($2.8 billion) and 61 percent of lives lost (1.4 million in total) were caused by weather extremes.
+The Building Resilience report, released in November 2013, noted that between 1980 and 2012, disaster-related losses amounted to $3.8 trillion worldwide.
+Some 87 percent of these reported disasters (18,200 events), 74 percent of losses ($2.8 trillion) and 61 percent of lives lost (1.4 million in total) were caused by weather extremes.
 Extreme weather events have the greatest impact on the most marginalized populations, who commonly live in the highest-risk areas.
 For example, 72 percent of the African urban population lives in informal settlements.
 Such populations are also least able to recover from recurrent, low-intensity events that can have crippling and cumulative effects on livelihoods.

 These reports illustrate the intrinsic link between climate and poverty, and show that while every region will be affected, those least able to adapt – the poor and most vulnerable – would be hit hardest.

 They show that the world needs a global response equal to the scale of the problem.
 Both adaptation and mitigation efforts are essential.
 The Bank’s work on inclusive green growth has found that with more efficient and smarter use of energy and natural resources, opportunities exist to reduce drastically the climate impact of development without slowing poverty alleviation or economic growth.

 Climate change is a strategic priority for the World Bank Group, as set out in the World Bank Group Corporate Strategy adopted in October 2013.